Kobe Bryant: Back-to-back championships (2008–2010)

-In early September 2008, Bryant decided not to have surgery to repair his right pinkie.
-In the 2008–09 season, the Lakers opened the campaign by winning their first seven games.
-Bryant led the team to tie the franchise record for most wins to start the season going 17–2, and by the middle of December they compiled a 21–3 record.
-He was selected to his 11th consecutive All-Star Game as a starter, and was named the Western Conference Player of the Month for December and January in addition to being named Western Conference Player of the week three times.
+Bryant led the team to tie the franchise record for most wins to start the season going 17–2, and by the middle of December they had a 21–3 record.
+He was again selected as an All-Star game starter.
+He was named Western Conference Player of the Month for December and January and Western Conference Player of the week three times.
 In a game against the Knicks on February 2, 2009, Bryant scored 61 points, setting a record for the most points scored at Madison Square Garden.
-During the 2009 NBA All-Star Game, Bryant tallied 27 points, four assists, four rebounds, and four steals and was awarded All-Star Game co-MVP with former teammate O'Neal.
-The Lakers finished the regular season with the best record in the West (65–17).
-Bryant was runner-up in the MVP voting behind James, and was selected to the All-NBA First Team and All-Defensive First Team for the seventh time in his career.
+During the 2009 NBA All-Star Game, Bryant shared the All-Star Game co-MVP with O'Neal.
+The Lakers had the best record in the West (65–17).
+Bryant was runner-up in the MVP voting behind James, and was again selected to the All-NBA First and All-Defensive First Teams.

-In the playoffs, the Lakers defeated the Utah Jazz in five games and the Houston Rockets in seven games in the opening two rounds.
-By finishing off the Denver Nuggets in the Conference Finals in six games, the Lakers earned their second straight trip to the NBA Finals.
-The Lakers defeated the Orlando Magic in five games.
-Bryant was awarded his first NBA Finals MVP trophy upon winning his fourth championship, achieving series averages of 32.4 points, 7.4 assists, 5.6 rebounds, 1.4 steals and 1.4 blocks.
-Bryant became the first player since West in the 1969 NBA Finals to average at least 32.4 points and 7.4 assists for a Finals series and the first since Jordan to average 30 points, five rebounds, and five assists for a title-winning team in the Finals.
-Bryant was the league's leading scorer throughout the 2000s decade, accumulating 21,065 points in regular season play between the 1999-00 and 2008–09 seasons.
+In the 2009 playoffs, the Lakers defeated the Utah Jazz in five games, the Houston Rockets in seven, and the Denver Nuggets in six, the Lakers again made the NBA Finals.
+The Lakers defeated the Orlando Magic in five.
+Bryant was awarded his first NBA Finals MVP,averaging 32.4 points, 7.4 assists, 5.6 rebounds, 1.4 steals and 1.4 blocks.
+He became the first player since Jerry West in the 1969 NBA Finals to average at least 32.4 points and 7.4 assists for a Finals series and the first since Jordan to average 30 points, five rebounds, and five assists for a championship team.